Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 Bruising Near Vital Areas

-Bruises on the head, especially if accompanied by confusion or vomiting, raise suspicion for brain injury.
-Similarly, bruising around the eyes (raccoon eyes) or behind ears (Battle’s sign) may hint at skull fractures.
+Bruises on the head, especially if accompanied by confusion or vomiting, raise concern for a more serious head injury or concussion.
+Similarly, bruising around the eyes (raccoon eyes) or behind the ears (Battle’s sign) may hint at a skull fracture.

 Unexplained Large Bruises or Multiple Bruises

-If bruises appear without clear trauma or grow rapidly in size after a fall, it could suggest clotting disorders or internal bleeding problems.
+If bruises appear without clear trauma or grow rapidly in size after a fall, it could suggest a clotting disorder or significant bleeding beneath the skin.

 Numbness or Weakness